G3 SunCatcher Pontoon Boat Review (From an Owner)

 Reliability

-Yamaha makes a great engine--perhaps the best in the business.
-Just that part of the equation adds significantly to the reliability of the boat.
+Yamaha makes a great engine—perhaps the best in the business.
+Just that part of the equation adds significantly to the boat's reliability.

 However, G3 boats are lower in price than many competitors, so let's take a look at some of the differences you'll see between a G3 SunCatcher pontoon and a pontoon from a more expensive manufacturer.

-First of all, some of the models of G3 SunCatcher pontoon boats don't have underskinning.
+First of all, some of the G3 SunCatcher pontoon boat models don't have underskinning.
 Personally, this isn't a concern for me in the environments where I boat.
-However, if I lived in a more humid environment such as Florida, then it would be a significant concern.
+However, if I lived in a more humid environment, such as Florida, then it would be a significant concern.

 Underskinning does two things: